 This volume offers the first book-length academic investigation of Florian Henckel von Donnersmarcks Oscar-winning film The Lives of Others (2006).
 The aim of this edited collection is twofold.
-On the one hand, it offers new insight into one of the most successful German films of the past two decades, placing The Lives of Others within its wider historical, political, aesthetic and industrial context.
-On the other, it offers this group of scholars, which includes many of the leading international figures in the field, opportunity to make a series of interventions on the state of contemporary German film and German film studies.
+On one hand, it offers new insight into one of the most successful German films of the past two decades, placing The Lives of Others within its wider historical, political, aesthetic and industrial context.
+On the other, it offers this group of scholars, which includes leading international figures in the field, opportunity to make a series of interventions on the state of contemporary German film and German film studies.

 Helen Finch, Sebald's Bachelors Queer Resistance and the Unconforming Life.
 152 pp. Legenda, Oxford 2013.

 Why do queer bachelors and homosexual desire haunt the works of the German writer W. G. Sebald (1944-2001)?
 In a series of readings of Sebalds major texts, from After Nature to Austerlitz, Helen Finchs pioneering study shows that alternative masculinities subvert catastrophe in Sebalds works.
 From the schizophrenic poet Ernst Herbeck to the alluring shade of Kafka in Venice, the figure of the bachelor offers a form of resistance to the destructive course of history throughout Sebalds critical and literary writing.
 Sebalds poetics of homosexual desire trace a line of flight away from the patriarchal and repressive order of German society, which, in Sebalds view, led to the disasters of Nazism.
 This study shows that the potential for subversion personified by Sebalds solitary males is essential for understanding his work, while also demonstrating the contribution that Sebald made to the German tradition of queer writing.